-Welcome to the Locomotor Expertise and Rehabilitation Lab
+Welcome to the Locomotor Rehabilitation Lab

 Our mission is to determine why people fall (and why they don’t) with the goal of remediating balance impairment.
 We pursue this objective by developing novel tools to assess balance proficiency and fall risk, identifying neuromechanical mechanisms of “better” balance, and optimizing rehabilitation interventions that improve walking balance.
 Our lab is based in the Department of Kinesiology in the College of Applied Health Sciences.

 1. We study motor behaviors that elicit failures.
 In the absence of motor behaviors that are of sufficient difficulty to evoke failures in balance control it is difficult to quantify differences in balance proficiency.
 This limits our ability to assess fall risk and identify neuromechanical mechanisms of better walking balance.
 Therefore we use several methods to elicit balance failures including beam walking and discrete mechanical perturbations while walking.